atstp/mine/snapshots/readme.md

 > this is where your snapshots live

-this directory's `.gitignore` says to handles the `mine` backups. my default backups aren't tracked.
-Uncomment the line
+this directory's `.gitignore` has a commented rule that, **if uncommented**, will enable tracking `mine` snapshots.
+By default backups aren't tracked.

     #!*_mine_*

-to start tracking your snapshots.
+removing the `#` would let you version your backups.